euangoodbrand/FreeTensor/README.md

 ## Acknowledgement

 Many designs in FreeTensor are inspired by [TVM](https://github.com/apache/tvm/).
-Thank the TVM community for their contributions on tensor program compiling.
+Thank the TVM community for their contributions on tensor program compiling